dpwright/dpwright.github.com/posts/2012-04-16-using-ruby-to-send-mail-through-gmails-smtp-servers.markdown

 ---
-layout: post
 title: Using Ruby to send mail through GMail's SMTP servers
 date: 2012-04-16 09:59
-comments: true
-tags: gmail, ruby, scripts, smtp
+tags: code, gmail, ruby, scripts, smtp
 ---
 A few days ago, I ran into a problem.
 I have a script set up on my Dreamhost server which occasionally sends me notification emails.
 It had been running